 INTRODUCTION

 This ECC Decision addresses the use of Earth Stations On Mobile Platforms (ESOMPs) which operate within the frequency bands 17.3-20.2 GHz (space-to-Earth) and 27.5-30.0 GHz (Earth-to-space).
-ESOMPs operate in the Fixed Satellite Service (FSS) networks and are terminals with small directional antennas for the provision of broadband communication services.
-The terminals may be mounted on aircrafts, ships or land vehicles or may be transportable devices used in motion or at temporary halts.
-ESOMPs on aircrafts and ships may operate in national airspace and waters, or may also operate in international airspace and waters.
+ESOMPs operate in Fixed Satellite Service (FSS) networks and are terminals with small directional antennas for the provision of broadband communication services.
+The terminals may be mounted on aircraft, ships or land vehicles or may be transportable devices used in motion or at temporary halts.
+ESOMPs on aircraft and ships may operate in national airspace and waters, or may also operate in international airspace and international waters.
 This Decision relates only to ESOMPs operating in geostationary satellite networks.

 BACKGROUND

 In recent years a number of FSS networks have been launched which operate in the “Ka-band” frequencies (17.0-30.0 GHz).
 More FSS networks are under construction and are expected to be launched over the coming years.
 Ka-band satellites typically use small spot beams, which leads to increased efficiency of spectrum usage and allows for small user terminal antennas.
-Also, the increased efficiency allows for broadband communications at lower cost than typical Ku-band systems.
+Also, the increased efficiency allows for broadband communications at costs lower than those available by using typical Ku-band systems.

 The ECC has adopted several Decisions related to the operation of FSS systems in the Ka-band, in particular ECC/DEC/(05)01, ECC/DEC/(05)08, ECC/DEC/(06)02 and ECC/DEC/(06)03.

 Work has been conducted within the ITU-R to examine the issues related to the operation of ESOMPs in Ka-band FSS networks.
-The Report ITU-R S.2223 identifies technical and regulatory issues to be considered in regulations for ESOMPs.
-In ECC Report 184, CEPT has studied the technical and regulatory requirements related to the operation of ESOMPs and determined technical limits required for ESOMP operations.
-These technical conditions would ensure that FSS networks and terrestrial services do not suffer from harmful interference from ESOMPs, especially as ESOMPs, when operating within the national territory of CEPT countries, are expected to operate only in bands identified for uncoordinated FSS earth stations, as per ECC/DEC/(05)01 and ECC/DEC/(05)08.
+Report ITU-R S.2223 identifies technical and regulatory issues to be considered in regulations for ESOMPs.
+In ECC Report 184, the CEPT has studied the technical and regulatory requirements related to the operation of ESOMPs and determined technical limits required for ESOMP operations.
+These technical conditions would ensure that FSS networks and terrestrial services do not suffer from harmful interference from ESOMPs, especially as ESOMPs, when operating within the national territory of CEPT countries, are expected to transmit only in bands identified for uncoordinated FSS earth stations as per ECC/DEC/(05)01 and ECC/DEC/(05)08.

 Operating on moving platforms, ESOMPs have the potential of causing harmful interference to other satellite networks, due to the possible mis-pointing of the terminal antenna to the intended satellite.
 However, advances in technology, particularly the development of stabilised earth station antennas, have allowed the development of mobile earth stations with very stable pointing characteristics, capable of maintaining a high degree of pointing accuracy even on rapidly moving platforms.
 “Closed-loop tracking” and an automatic capability of muting transmission if mis-pointing towards the intended space station occurs or is about to happen, can ensure that ESOMPs do not represent more risk than typical uncoordinated FSS earth stations, which are often deployed without satellite-tracking capabilities.
 Furthermore, it should be ensured that the aggregate interference caused to other satellite networks by ESOMPs would be no higher than the limits agreed in coordination between the relevant satellite networks.
 To meet these requirements, ESOMPs are required through this Decision to be permanently connected to a Network Control Facility (NCF).
 When properly managed and controlled by the NCF, the technical characteristics of these mobile earth stations are then indistinguishable from typical uncoordinated FSS earth stations in fixed locations from the perspective of inter-satellite network interference.